 We hope you're ready for this 6 km because it's going to go very fast! 🚀 It's a round trip along the Canal Saint-Martin that you're about to take.
 You will first follow the Quai Valmy, where you can admire the Jardin Villemin Mahsa Jîna Amini 🌼 and the Pont Maria Casarès 🌉.
 You will already reach the Jaurès metro station and the Rotonde de la Villette then head back down on the Quai de la Seine.
 At the end of the Bassin de la Villette, it will be time for you to turn around and join the other bank ⬅️.
 In the same way, you will take the Quai de la Loire then the Quai de Jemmapes.
 You will cross no less than 5 bridges on your way but will tread the one located next to the Palais des Glaces to head towards the finish line, Place de la République!
 Magnificent, isn't it? 🏁

-All in-person races start from Place de la République in the 11th arrondissement:
+All in-person races start from Place de la République (11th arrondissement):

-The official race shirts are offered to registered participants, subject to the availability of sizes and stocks.
-They are not included in the race bib price and cannot be exchanged, refunded, or claimed if out of stock or unavailable in a particular size.
+The official race shirts are given to registered participants, subject to available sizes and stock.
+They are not included in the bib price and cannot be exchanged, refunded, or claimed in the event of a stock-out or if your size is unavailable.

-To participate in the race (regardless of the distance), you must be at least 16 years old.
-However, registration will only be validated with a signed parental authorization.
+To participate in the race (regardless of distance), you must be at least 16 years old.
+However, registration will only be validated with a signed parental consent form.

 2026 information coming soon!